|

 US human rights activist Peter Lippman is a reliable and knowledgeable source for information on the Balkans.
 He has traveled, worked, and lived in the former Yugoslavia extensively since 1981.
 Speaking fluent Bosnian-Croatian-Serbian, Peter has traveled to all parts of the region as a translator, observer, journalist, and aid worker, and he has written about the politics, events, and culture of the western Balkans.
-He is currently writing a book on life in postwar Bosnia.
-His love for all the Balkan people shows through his writing.
+His book on life in postwar Bosnia was published in Fall 2019.
+His love for all the Balkan peoples shows through his writing.

 To contact Peter in response to any of his articles,